tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 This intermediate guide demonstrates how to use Indexify to create a sophisticated question-answering system for California tax laws.
 By ingesting a PDF, extracting and processing its content, and using an LLM for answer generation, we've created a flexible and powerful tool that could be easily expanded to cover more complex scenarios or multiple documents.

-The key strengths of this approach include:
+The key strengths of this pipeline would be:

 1. Automatic processing of complex documents (PDFs)
 2. Efficient chunking and embedding of text for quick retrieval
 3. Use of up-to-date, specific information for answer generation